run-x/opta-docs/content/en/Modules reference/Service modules/aws.md

 *Linking*

-When linked to a k8s-service, this adds the necessary IAM permissions to read (e.g. list objects and get objects) and/or write (e.g. list, get, create, destroy, and update objects) to the given s3 bucket.
+When linked to a k8s-service or IAM role/user, this adds the necessary IAM permissions to read (e.g. list objects and get objects) and/or write (e.g. list, get, create, destroy, and update objects) to the given s3 bucket.
-The current permissions are, "read" and "write".
-These need to be specified when you add the link.
+The current permissions are, "read" and "write", defaulting to "write" if none specified

 ## k8s-service
 The most important module for deploying apps, k8s-service deploys a kubernetes app.